The 2014 Teaching Professor Conference

 - A $1,000 stipend given to the author, or shared if there are multiple authors

-- Award made at the 2013 Teaching Professor Conference in New Orleans.
+- Award made at the 2014 Teaching Professor Conference in Boston.

 - Dissemination of the winning scholarship at The Teaching Professor Conference, in The Teaching Professor newsletter, The Teaching Professor Blog and beyond